User Manual

 The four stages

 Each question row shows four stage dots on the right side.
 The filled dot is the current stage.
 Click any dot to jump directly to that stage.
 The stages are intentionally honest.
-It's recommended not to move a question to "I Can Explain It" when you cannot.

 Unknown